unveiler-io/developer-website/blog/2020-09-19-Building-a-React-Native-app-with-verified-location-from-scratch.md

 export default App
 ```

-### Create ClaimR API Key
+### Create Unveiler API Key

-The last step is to add a ClaimR API key.
+The last step is to add a Unveiler API key.
-Go to [dashboard.claimr.tools](https://dashboard.claimr.tools/) and create a new API key.
+Go to [dashboard.unveiler.io](https://dashboard.unveiler.io/) and create a new API key.
 Copy this new key and replace `YOUR_API_KEY` in `App.js` with the API key you just obtained.

 ## Take It For a Spin